 These recommendations are based on your results.
-Read them and select the ones you think would work best for you.

-You may feel like you need to take extensive notes or jump into activities right away.
-It might be wise at times to pause, reflect and ask questions to ensure you have a deeper understanding of things.

-- If you have many tasks to deal with at once, assign a priority to each task.
-This can help you remain organized and feeling in control. - Make sure you clearly understand what's expected of you.
-When you feel there is more than you can handle at any one time, discuss it with your teachers and parents.

-If you feel stressed out about not being prepared for tests, try joining or creating a study group, or have a friend quiz you for practice.
+Read them and select the ones you think would work best for y ъu.
+During Instruction or Activities You may feel like you need to take extensive notes or jump into activities right away.
+It might be wise at times to pause, reflect and ask questions to ensure you have a deeper understanding of things. , Working on Assignments or Independent Tasks If you have many tasks to deal with at once, assign a priority to each task.
+This can help you remain organized ar feeling in control. ıd Make sure you clearly understand what's expected of you.
+When you feel there is more than you can handle at a one time, discuss it with your teachers and parents. ny Preparing for Tests or Presentations If you feel stressed out about not being prepared for tests, try joining or creating a study group, or have a friend qui you for practice.
 With your high level of focus, you probably prepare well.
 You will realize this if you can compare yourself to your peers.

-High Focus

-Low Self-Motivation